 My son was a big spitter.
 He was exclusively breastfed, and he would spit up clear liquid after every feed.
 I was worried and convinced that he was starving since he was spiting after every single feed.
 Despite all the spit up, he was never fussy and was gaining weight.
 My pediatrician reassured me that he is healthy and spitting up due to GER.

 Babies often spit up when they are overfed or get too much milk too fast.
 This may happen when the mom’s breasts are too full or the baby feeds aggressively.

-If baby is pulling off the breast or fussy at the breast, she may swallow air and spit up more often.
+If the baby is pulling off the breast or fussy at the breast, she may swallow air and spit up more often.
 Some babies spit up more when they are teething or starting solid foods.

-To put my mind to ease, our pediatrician also suggested trying simple experiment: Pour a tablespoon of liquid on the floor and compare the spit ups.
-You will notice that liquid on the floor is larger.
+To put my mind to ease, our pediatrician also suggested trying a simple experiment: Pour a tablespoon of liquid on the floor and compare the spit ups.
+You will notice that the liquid on the floor is larger.

 Immature Digestive System

 Babies spit up because…they are just being a baby.
 The lower esophageal sphincter muscle that separates the esophagus and stomach is underdeveloped in babies.
 Which allows the content of the stomach to wash back into the baby’s food pipe – esophagus and sometimes throat- causing spit-up.